 Beginning writers require a simple, basic paragraph format.
 All the sentences need to point to the main idea.
 Here are the 3 types of sentences in a starter paragraph:

 We will expect students to write at least 1 of each of these sentences.
 As students become more experienced with the 3 types of sentences, then they will need to start adding 2 or more supporting sentences.
-The supporting sentences include details that tell more about the topic or main idea.

 What are first grade writing expectations?